Aldona Wos

-Aldona Zofia Wos (born March 26, 1955) is a Polish-American former physician and Republican politician who served in various positions at several government agencies under Presidents George W. Bush and Donald Trump and nonprofit organizations.
+Aldona Zofia Wos DeJoy (born 1955) is a Polish-American former physician and Republican politician who served in various positions at several government agencies under Presidents George W. Bush and Donald Trump and nonprofit organizations.
 She was the United States Ambassador to Estonia from 2004 until early December 2006, the fifth since the country regained its independence in 1991.
 From 2013 until 2015, she was Secretary of the North Carolina Department of Health and Human Services.
 From 2017 to 2021, Wos served as vice-chairwoman of the President's Commission on White House Fellowships, which is tasked with reviewing candidates for White House fellowships.

-She is married to USPS Postmaster General Louis DeJoy.
+She is married to former USPS Postmaster General Louis DeJoy.

 Early life and medical career

 Wos is the daughter of Wanda and Paul Zenon Wos.
 Her father was part of the Home Army during the German and Soviet occupation of Poland in World War II.
 Aldona Wos was born in 1955 in Warsaw, where she lived until the age of six, when her family moved to Long Island, New York.

 Wos earned a medical degree from Medical University of Warsaw.
 She returned to New York to complete her residency and a fellowship with a specialty in lung diseases.
 Wos practiced medicine in Manhattan for eighteen years.